 Resistance training positively influences body composition by both increasing lean muscle tissue and supporting fat burning.
 Resistance training burns fat during acute bouts of exercise but has a greater impact on the post-exercise energy and thus fat-burning than aerobic activity does.

 Compared with aerobic exercise, positive influence on blood sugar and insulin resistance occur more predictably with strength training.
+Muscle it’s said, acts like a sponge for blood sugar.
+You can safely store it there for energy.

 12) Decreased Risk of Falls